realblankname1/yoshinori.github.io/david-long.md

 ---
 layout: default
-title: Presentation Schedule
+title: David G. Long
-description: This Page would be to coordinate lab presentations in an easy to find spot
+description: This Page is to find out about Dr. Long's availability to meet
 ---
 # Calendar
 Note: This is an example calendar